 After all this talk about keeping the spaces separate, this one is about tying them together.

 As you guys know, I love tan walls (paint color is Camelback by Sherwin Williams), and green and red accents.
-This theme continues in the living room/entryway and gives the room a cohesive look.
+This theme continues in the living room/entryway and gives the whole space a cohesive look.

-- Ladder shelf (we spray painted it with this black paint)
+- Ladder shelf (we painted it with this paint)

 - Green bowl

 - Tan chair

 - Canvas artwork from Pier 1, no longer available and can’t find anything similar online